DerElam/gimp-plugin-boxwrap/README.md

 The templates consists of one white rectangle for each side of the box.
 The rectangles are labeled TOP, LEFT, FRONT, RIGHT, BACK, and BOTTOM.
 In the top left corner of the template you can see the physical dimensions of the box.
-You will need those dimensions later in step 2.
+You will need these later in step 2.
 There are several guides that mark the edges and the equator of the box.

 Fill in the graphics however you like.
 You can add or remove any number of guides and layers.
 Only the size of the image must remain